benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - My first programming language I learned was `BASIC`
-  - Summer program in '98
+  - Summer program in 1998
 - Used that skill to build "apps" for my TI-83 calc in high school
+  - **QUESTION:** Any users of any of the TI calculators?
-  - Would type is manually on the calculator using T9
+- So I would manually type on the calculator using T9
-  - Built math apps to help check answers on math homework & tests
+  - And I built math apps to help check answers on math homework & tests
   - That's not cheating right?

 /////